danbev/learning-ai/notes/background.md

 ## AI/ML background
 This document contains notes about concepts related to AI/ML.

+### Model
+The term model is often used interchangably with network and when we say we are training model it means that coming up with the weights for network.

+### Neural Networks
+A neuarl network is often descrived as consisting of a series of stacked layers which are connected to the previous layers through a set of weights.
+A fully connected or dense layer is one where it is connected to every unit in the layer before it.

+A neural network where all adjacent layers are fully connected is called are multi layer perceptron (MLP).

 ### ...
 Lets say that we have a neural network with two input values:
 ```